Western Norway (Vestlandet)

 - By boat: You can visit Hjørundfjorden and the Sunnmøre Alps via the Hurtigruten.
 The Hurtigruten has a port at Urke (Urke and Sæbø are roughly opposite each other across the Hjørundfjorden).
 If you want to book a port-to-port trip through the Hurtigruten English web page, you must contact their customer service directly.
 You can book havn-til-havn (port-to-port) on the Norwegian Hurtigruten webpage if you can get by in Norwegian.

-- By Bus: One option for traveling to Sæbø (a tourist village next to Hjørundfjorden) is to take Nettbuss from Bergen Bus Station to Ørsta (about 8 hours, route 430) and then take a local bus (route 370) from Ørsta to Sæbø.
+- By Bus: One option for traveling to Sæbø (a tourist village next to Hjørundfjorden) is to take Nettbuss from Bergen Bus Station to Ørsta (about 8 hours) and then take a local bus (route 370) from Ørsta to Sæbø.

 For planning transportation around the region, visit these sites: